 That maple flavor

-I returned to my mother’s recipe and decided to substitute maple syrup for the brown sugar, and I added a little pure maple extract.
+My mom suggested I add some maple extract, one of her favorite ingredients.
 It certainly smelled good, and this seemed to be the right combination.
 However, I still needed more oat taste if I was to duplicate that exquisite loaf.

 A nutritional swap

 I decided to replace some of the white flour with white whole-wheat flour to bump up the texture and nutrition.

 The original recipe just called for adding the old-fashioned rolled oats along with the flour, so I tried adding them to the cooling milk mixture to soften them and bring out the taste of the oats.
 This improved the flavor of the bread immensely, but I needed a little more chewy texture so I added in a half cup of extra oats, and compensated for the additional oats and heaviness of the whole wheat flour by increasing the liquid by a half cup.

 These changes resulted in a bread that is pretty close to the one I had that day in the restaurant!
 You can most definitely taste the maple and the oats, and the texture is lovely.
 As long as you let it completely cool, it slices beautifully, but that is important for most breads.

 Maple Oatmeal Bread